illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 • Strong part-load capability down to 10%

-• High operational flexibility (also continuous operation at competitive OPEX possible)
+• High operational flexibility

 In the context of balancing power, high-speed engines can address specific operational needs, especially in smaller-scale or low-utilization scenarios.